jroseberry64/PLASM-Compiler/README.md

 [//]: # (TODO: Discuss with Jon the differences between being able to initialize var/data pointers/arrays with values or not)

-Data declarations are similar to variable declarations with a few key differences
+Data declarations are similar to variable declarations with a key difference regarding arrays.

 **Data Declaration:**<br/>
-Data is never initialized with a value.
-The `array`/`pointer` type is always indexed starting at 0 with a default size of 1
+Pointers/byte values are never initialized with a value and the `array`/`pointer` type is still always indexed starting at 0 with a default size of 1.
+Arrays can optionally be initialized with the `%incbin` and `%incasm` directives and the syntax for more traditional array initialization is a planned feature for the Beta version.

 ```
 { Declaring an Array }